The G-invariant graph Laplacian

 \section{Denoising $G$-invariant data sets}

-We now demonstrate how to apply Theorem \ref{GInvLapProp:Thrm1} to denoise a $SU(2)$-invariant data set.
+We now demonstrate how to apply Theorem \ref{GInvLapProp:Thrm1} to denoise a data set sampled from an $SU(2)$-invariant manifold.
 In the following simulations, we generate noisy samples from the $4$-sphere $S^4$ according to the following model.
 For a scalar $\sigma>0$, we define the $\sigma$-tubular neighborhood of $S^4$ by